 Risk culture consists of norms, attitudes and behaviour related to risk awareness, risk-taking and risk management, and the controls that affect decisions on risks.
 The Board of Directors, senior management and all members of staff contribute to the creation of a sound risk culture at NIB.
 Clear governance structure, policies and procedures support the creation of a sound risk culture.
 Ultimately, the risk culture is created by day-to-day actions and the way key decisions are made and communicated.
 Co-operation and constructive dialogue are part of the sound risk culture, as they foster an environment of open communication to reach common goals.
-A sound risk culture enables the organisation to do the right thing, even in challenging circumstances.
+A sound risk culture enables the organisation to do the right thing, even in challenging circumstances, and it supports the organisation to identify its risks, and to adhere to its values and principles of high ethical standards.
+It is everyone's responsibility to contribute to the sound risk culture.